WoW may have lost subscribers compared to its heyday, but make no mistake, WoW is still one of the best MMORPG Mac games available today.

 - Memory: 4 GB RAM

 Notice the requirements are higher than the previous vanilla World of Warcraft.
-If your Mac already struggled with WoW, you may want to upgrade to a new machine before jumping into Battle for Azeroth…
+If your Mac already struggled with WoW, you may want to upgrade to a new machine before jumping back into the world of Azeroth…

 Into MMOs?
 These are our favorites: